Complexes of stable $\infty$-categories: Basic concepts

 From an axiomatic perspective, the canonical equivalence of these four universal constructions captures the essence of what seems to make lax additive $(\infty,2)$-categories a suitable context for categorified homological algebra (just like additive categories are used for classical homological algebra).

-While complete proofs will be deferred to \S \ref{seclax}, we explain here, how to construct a particular model for the lax limit in $\St$ and describe the four universal lax cones from Figure \ref{fig:laxcones} in terms of this model (the analogous statement for $\Stk$ is somewhat more involved as we need to keep track of the $\Modk$-module structures -- we don't discuss this here).
+While complete proofs can be found in \cite{CDW24}, we explain here, how to construct a particular model for the lax limit in $\St$ and describe the four universal lax cones from Figure \ref{fig:laxcones} in terms of this model (the analogous statement for $\Stk$ is somewhat more involved as we need to keep track of the $\Modk$-module structures -- we don't discuss this here).
 Let $\Sigma(F)$ denote the $\infty$-category of sections of the covariant Grothendieck construction of $F$, considered as a diagram $\Delta^1 \to \St$.
 Due to the simplicity of the indexing category, this can be described even more concretely as the pullback of simplicial sets

 Notationally, we simply write

 We now describe the universal lax cones that characterize $\Sigma(F)$ as each of the four universal constructions: \begin{enumerate}[label=\arabic*.] \item The {\em lax limit cone} is evident: The functors to $\A$ and $\B$, respectively, are simply given by projecting to the components $a \in \A$ and $b \in \B$ while the natural transformation which is part of the cone is given by $F(a) \to b$.
 Note that, while we specify the data of the cone on the level of objects, it is evident how to extend these formulas to actual functors and natural transformations of $\infty$-categories.